Spero is the Latin word for hope, a value that grounds our work.

 -

-Robin D. Farris joined Spero Justice Center’s team in July 2023.
+Robin serves as an Ambassador for Spero, sharing her story and advocating for criminal legal reform.
 In 2022, after enduring 32 years of a life sentence, Robin was granted clemency by Governor Jared Polis, making her the first Black woman to receive a sentence commutation from a Colorado governor in over thirty years.
 Spero Justice Center and Holland & Hart partner Risa L. Wolf-Smith assisted Robin in her quest for freedom.
 During her incarceration, Robin devoted her time to self-improvement, mentorship, and healing.
 She enrolled in a number of educational programs and earned certificates in counseling after completing over 2,000 hours of one-on-one classroom instruction.
 While incarcerated, she also earned her Associates Degree from Pueblo Community College.
 She mentored countless women in prison and served as a Peer Educator for the “H.O.P.E.” program, which provides education and support to new arrivals at Denver Women’s Correctional Facility.
 She also mentored at-risk youth who were court-ordered to participate in a juvenile justice diversion program called Shape-Up.
 Robin is now passionate about helping other incarcerated people, especially women, understand and address the root causes and choices that lead to incarceration.
 Drawing on her personal experiences, she endeavors to educate others about the destructive and counterproductive effects of mass incarceration and the importance of expanding legal pathways for second chances.